EphremTil17/chronoscript/README.md

 ### Tech Stack & Rationale
 - **Framework**: Flutter (Desktop/Windows) — *Selected for its 60FPS rendering performance and native x64 compilation.*
-- **State Management**: Riverpod (StateNotifier) — *Enables a reactive, unidirectional data flow that keeps the playback timer and UI word cards in perfect synchronization.*
+- **State Management**: Riverpod (StateNotifier) — *Enables a reactive, unidirectional data flow that keeps the playback timer, UI word cards, and preview state in perfect synchronization.*
 - **Audio Engine**: flutter_soloud (C++) — *Utilized for its low-level memory-mapped decoding, ensuring frame-accurate seeking at any playback speed.*
 - **Process Management**: FFmpeg — *The industrial standard for media analysis, used here for high-speed, asynchronous waveform peak extraction.*
 - **Typography**: Lexend and Noto Serif Ethiopic — *Chosen for their specialized optical kerning and superior ligature rendering for complex scripts.*